-Any student interested in prior learning assessment should contact the Provost to discuss the possibility of earning credit for prior learning.
-This preliminary discussion will determine whether the student's experience warrants a formal assessment by the faculty.
-If the Provost approves, the student must submit a petition to prepare the portfolio and submit to the Provost.
-A non-refundable fee of \$50 per course credit sought will be payable upon submission of the petition.
-The student is provided with a signed copy of the petition to take to the academic department appropriate to the credit being requested.
-The Department Chair assigns a faculty member to assist the student in preparing the portfolio to document the learning experiences.
+- Contact the Provost to discuss the possibility of earning credit(s) for prior learning.
+This preliminary discussion wherein the student describes the course(s) he or she believes warrants credits for prior learning will determine whether the student's experience warrants a formal assessment by faculty who oversee the identified courses. - If the Provost approves, the student must receive permission from the Provost to visit the Business Office or contact the Business Office to pay a non-refundable fee of \$50 per course credit sought. - The student is provided a signed copy of the petition to take to the academic department appropriate to the course(s) being requested. - 4.
+The Department Chair assigns a faculty member (or faculty members--depending on the type of courses) to assist the student in preparing a portfolio to document the learning experiences' connection to the course's (or courses') student learning outcomes. - 5.
+The student's portfolio compiles evidence of his/her learned experiences as they relate to

-In compiling the portfolio, the student must identify the learning, express it in terms of college level curriculum or competencies, relate it to his or her overall educational and career objectives and compile the evidence to demonstrate the competence.
-The Department Chair reviews the portfolio in consultation with the faculty and makes a recommendation concerning its acceptance to the Division Dean.
-The Division Dean reviews the portfolio along with the recommendation from the Department Chair and makes the decision concerning whether course credit will be granted.
-If approved, the Division Dean provides the registrar with the Credit for Prior Learning Experiences Approval Form and notifies the student.
-If denied, the Dean will provide the student with a written explanation for the denial.
+- the college-level curriculum or competencies and educational objectives as well as career objectives. - 6.
+The Department Chair reviews the portfolio in consultation with the faculty and makes a recommendation to the School Dean concerning the portfolio's acceptance. - The School Dean reviews the portfolio along with the recommendation from the Department Chair and makes a decision about whether the course credits will be granted or denied. - 8.
+If the portfolio is approved, the School Dean provides to the Registrar the signed Petition for Credit for Prior Learning Experience form for processing and notifies the student.
+If the portfolio is denied, the student will receive an explanation in writing by the School Dean.